 Information about Ramipril

-Ramipril is used in the treatment of high blood pressure.
-It lowers the risk of heart attack and stroke.
+Ramipril is used in the treatment of Hypertension (high blood pressure), prevention of heart attack and stroke and Heart failure.

 How ramipril works

 Ramipril is an angiotensin converting enzyme (ACE) inhibitor.
 It works by reducing stress on the heart and relaxing blood vessel so that blood flows more smoothly and the heart can pump blood more efficiently.